Olivier Toussaint: Success

 The year 1978 was Olivier Toussaint's big success, attending in Monégasque entry in the Eurovision Song Contest 1978, and performing the duet "Les jardins de Monaco" ("The Gardens of Monaco") with the female singer "Caline" (pseudonym of Corinne Sauvage).
 It was succeeded as Monegasque representative at the 1979 Contest by Laurent Vaguener (pseudonym of Jean Baudlot) with "Notre vie c'est la musique".

 In 1983, with the song "Eden is a magic world" (composed by Paul de Senneville), Olivier Toussaint got No.1 in the charts in France, Switzerland and Wallonia, the French speaking part of Belgium.

 Since then, Olivier Toussaint has been the main manager to Delphine company, looking after over 40 employees and artists.
 Delphine company is nowadays several groups representing 15 companies dealing with various activities.
 Besides producing and recording music for several international instrumentalists such as Richard Clayderman, Nicolas de Angelis, and Ocarina group, Delphine activities is in instrumental an advertising film and clip production.

-Olivier Toussaint is still passionately involved with Richard Clayderman's career; managing his worldwide tours, producing his albums, etc.
+Olivier Toussaint is still involved with Richard Clayderman's career; managing his worldwide tours, producing his albums, etc.